xlecours/cbrain_javascript_client/docs/UsersApi.md

 Returns all of the users in CBRAIN.

-Returns all of the users in CBRAIN, as well as information on their permissions and group/site memberships.
+Returns all of the users registered in CBRAIN, as well as information on their permissions and group/site memberships.

 ### Example
 ```javascript